Salman Khan To Launch & Romance Mahesh Manjrekar's Daughter In Dabangg 3

 With the franchise that started with the 2010 blockbuster, Salman had also launched veteran actor Shatrughan Sinha's daughter Sonakshi in Bollywood.
 Manjrekar and Salman have shared screen space together as co-actors in several films such as Wanted, Dabangg, Ready, Bodyguard and Jai Ho.

 Arbaaz Khan had on Monday said almost 60 per cent of the shoot of Dabangg 3 is complete and the film should get wrapped up by September.
-In the third instalment of Dabangg, Sonakshi and Abraaz are reprising their roles of Salman's onscreen wife, Rajjo and brother, Makhanchand Pandey, while Kannada star Sudeep is the new entrant to the franchise.
+In the third instalment of Dabangg, Sonakshi and Arbaaz are reprising their roles of Salman's onscreen wife, Rajjo and brother, Makhanchand Pandey, while Kannada star Sudeep is the new entrant to the franchise.

 The action-drama directed by Prabhudheva, is scheduled to release on December 20.